 Government Grants and Contracting, National Council of Nonprofits

 - Written Statement: Improving Access to Federal Grants for Underserved Communities, National Council of Nonprofits, May 2, 2023.

 Written Statement: Improving Access to Federal Grants for Underserved Communities, Michigan Nonprofit Association, May, 2, 2023.

-Government Grants and Contracting Reforms in the States, Nonprofit Champion, Apr.
-3, 2023.
+State Alter Government Grants and Contracting Rules, Nonprofit Champion, June 26, 2023.